 The body’s internal clock (circadian rhythms) ensures we are alert during the day and sleepy at night.
 When we sleep at odd hours or stay awake at night time, we interfere with our body’s natural clock.
 We also fail to experience the different sleep cycles, which are crucial to skin health.
 During the phase of deep sleep, for instance, the body produces Human Growth Hormone (HGH) – which builds muscle mass and strengthens the skin.

 Optimal bedroom design is key to good sleep

 Improving sleep begins with creating an appealing, calm ambiance in your bedroom.
 Absolute darkness is key; a cool temperature can also help you feel sleepy.
 The quality of your bed is also key.
 If you have had your mattress for over seven to 10 years, it is time to change it.
 It is important to choose a mattress suited for your sleeping position.
 For instance, those who sleep on their side like softer mattresses which should nevertheless provide good support in the hip area to prevent pain.
-Those who sleep on their tummy or back, meanwhile, will need greater firmness to avoid back pain.
+If you find that you are somewhere in between, check out some of the best mattress options for side sleepers with back pain.
 Think of how to increase tranquility in your bedroom.
 Cool colors like blue or green for decor and walls, essential oils, and a clear, uncluttered design can help.

 Discovering the reason for poor sleep

 If stress is causing you to wake frequently or toss and turn, embrace mindful practices such as meditation, breathing, and relaxation exercises.
 If you find that despite staying active during the day and following a strict routine, you are still waking frequently or feeling fatigued when you wake up, you should see a sleep specialist to check for possible problems.
 Sleep apnea is a common problem that can have serious consequences for your heart health so consider any problem with sleep one that is worthy of investigation.